 Tests and Scans for Fractured Vertebrae

-If you think you’re suffering from a broken vertebra, your doctor will likely order several tests in order to get a good picture of your spine.
-Tests and scans that can show vertebral fractures include an X-ray, a CAT scan, a CT scan, an MRI, and a DEXA scan.
+If you think you’re suffering from a broken vertebra, your doctor will likely order several tests in order to get a good picture of your spine, as there are various types of spine fractures.
+Tests and scans showing vertebral fractures include an X-ray, a CAT scan, a CT scan, an MRI, and a DEXA scan.

 Doctors can easily see any kind of broken bone through X-ray guidance, including spinal compression fractures.
-Doctors can also see vertebral structure, disc degeneration, and bone spurs with X-ray guidance.
+Doctors can also see vertebral structures, disc degeneration, and bone spurs with X-ray guidance.

 CAT Scan or CT Scan